gailkaiser/Spoon-Knife/README.md

 ### Well hello there!

 This is a stupid tutorial.
 Why don't they include pull, add, commit, push?
+I don't know why they worry about forking without first telling users how to change anything beyond the readme file.

 This repository is meant to provide an example for *forking* a repository on GitHub.